AgalmicVentures/Werk/README.md

 subsystems like commands and profiling, then runs some startup commands.
 An optional main loop may then be run.

+## Startup
-It has the following configuration options:
+On startup, the following configuration options are read:
 * `Application.ConfigPaths`: Only available in the primary config, this is a comma-separated list of other configs to load.
 Default none.
 * `Application.LogPath`: Path to the actual log file.
 If not present or cannot